Introduction: Becoming a Friendly & Fair Teacher

 - Nutrition, Nurturing and Connection.
 Attention is focused on physical and emotional well-being here and now and is therefore unconditional.
 Keywords are caring, empathic, emotion, connected/connecting, kind and affirming.

 - Creating and maintaining facilities and structures: what is needed or desired, what can we bring about, what do we need for this, how do we get and keep it working and what is everyone’s role/task in this.
-This also includes the preconditions of living together: what are the rules, what should and should not be done and within what limits.
+This also includes the preconditions of living together: what are the rules, what should be done and within what limits.
 Keywords are intellectual, comprehensive, analytical, structuring, clear, limiting and enforcing.

 In families with two parents, both parents address both responsibilities.
 If there is only one parent in a family, both responsibilities fall on the shoulders of this one parent.